 In order to register for classes, your Emergency Contact Information must be up-to-date.
 Visit our Update your Emergency Contact Information web page and log in with your Student ID number and password.
 Even if your address has not changed, you must still do this!
 If you experience any difficulty, contact the IT Help Desk at 303-963-3444.

 Before a student can register for classes, CCU's Life Directions Center (LDC) will need to collect some important information to help identify the courses appropriate for you.
-Please complete the Course Registration Worksheet (CRW) online.
-The information you provide on the worksheet will be used by LDC Advisors to recommend the best courses for your Fall 2015 schedule.
+Please complete the Pre-Registration Form (log-in required).
+The information you provide on the worksheet will be used by LDC Advisors to recommend the best courses for your Fall 2017 schedule.

 If Applicable, Request ADA Accommodations from the Life Directions Center

 If you had a 504 or IEP in high school because of a diagnosed disability, we urge you to consider requesting accommodations at CCU.
 The CCU Disabilities website provides helpful for information on applying for accommodations, as well as the kinds of accommodations that CCU offers.
-Please see the Disability Services website to get appropriate forms.
+Please see the Disability website to get appropriate forms.
 We advise turning in this paperwork at the earliest date possible to allow enough time for processing your application and setting up the appropriate accommodations.

-If you are admitted as a CAD (Conditionally Admitted) student, you will be attend a 15-week Student Success Class on Friday mornings.
+If you are admitted as a CAD (Conditionally Admitted) student, you will be in a College Success Course in the fall for encouragement and academic support.
 In addition, you are limited on the number of credit hours you can enroll in.
 Please talk to your Enrollment Counselor if you are unsure about your admittance status.

 Submit the Lifestyle Covenant/Statement of Faith